 Brands, agencies, influencers, and all participants in the advertising chain bear some responsibility for ensuring marketing communications are responsible.
 Many countries with a Self-Regulatory Organisation (SRO) for advertising have developed guidance aimed at preventing misleading or irresponsible influencer marketing.
 An overview of existing (self-)regulatory Guidelines implemented in ICAS markets worldwide to ensure a transparent disclosure of ads by social media influencers is available below.
 Many of these guidelines are inspired by and consistent with the ICC Marketing Code.

-Based on existing guidance and global best practice, ICAS also coordinated the development of the WFA Global Guidance on Influencer Marketing, which is available for WFA members here.
+Based on existing guidance and global best practice, ICAS coordinated the development of the WFA Global Guidance on Influencer Marketing, which is available for WFA members here.